 Agency for Toxic Substances and Disease Registry.
 This agency, which manages the Toxic Substances and Environmental Public Health program, was funded (an earmarked \$70 million) from EPA's Hazardous Substance Superfund during FY2000, and the President's request for EPA included an earmarked \$64 million for FY2001.
-The House is now showing the agency as an Independent Agency within the Public Health Service, and has recommended \$70 million for the agency's functions for FY2001; the Senate does not show a comparable account.
+The House is now showing the agency as an Independent Agency within the Public Health Service, and has recommended \$70 million for the agency's functions for FY2001; the Senate committee version does not show a comparable account.
+However, P.L.
+106-377 provided \$75 million for the agency.

 American Battle Monuments Commission.
+P.L.
+106-377 appropriated \$28 million for the Commission.
 The Administration requested \$26.196 million for FY2001, \$2.3 million less than was originally appropriated for FY2000.
-The House approved \$28 million, and the Senate approved the request for the Commission, which is responsible for the construction and maintenance of memorials honoring Armed Forces battle achievements since 1917.
+The House approved \$28 million, and the Senate committee bill would have approved the request for the Commission, which is responsible for the construction and maintenance of memorials honoring Armed Forces battle achievements since 1917.
 Included among the Commission's functions are the maintenance of 24 American military cemeteries and 31 memorializations in 15 foreign countries.
 The across-the-board cut mandated by P.L.
 106-113 reduced FY2000 funds for the Commission by \$108,000.